 Influenza is caused by a virus so antibiotics do not help.

 Take paracetamol or ibuprofen to help relieve fever, body aches and headache.
-Ask your pharmacist about other medicines such as lozenges or gargles to ease symptoms such as sore throat, runny nose and coughs.
-Be aware that most medicines for flu, coughs and colds contain ingredients that are not recommended for children under 6 years.
-Ask your pharmacist for product advice for young children and do not give aspirin to children under 16 years.
+Lozenges or gargles may ease symptoms such as sore throat, runny nose and cough.
+Ask your pharmacist for product advice for young children.
+Most cold and flu medicines aren't suitable for children under 6 years.
+Don't give aspirin to children under 16 years.

 How can I prevent spreading the flu?